apache/mxnet/docs/tutorials/java/mxnet_java_on_intellij.md

   <version>1.4.0</version>
 </dependency>
 ```
-The official Java Packages is released with the release of MXNet 1.4 and now available on  [MXNet Maven package repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.mxnet%22).
+The official Java Packages are released with the release of MXNet 1.4 and are now available on the [MXNet Maven package repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.mxnet%22).

 Note :
 - Change the osx-x86_64 to linux-x86_64 if your platform is linux.